jstolarek/jstolarek.github.io/pages/posts/2023-11-30-installing-a-gcloader-in-my-gamecube.md

 has no Internet connectivity[^1], but the fact that a sufficiently new version of Swiss recognizes an outdated firmware is really neat.

+**(UPDATE 10/12/2023):** I ran into one small problem with the GCLoader, namely slow loading times.
+In Swiss, when the game is loaded it is patched on the fly.
+I'm not sure why, but that's how it works.
+When I was launching the games using SD2SP2 this patching and loading took around 5-6 seconds.
+With GCLoader it takes around 25 seconds, which is noticeably loader.
+The solution to the problem was to upgrade firmware from 1.0.1 to latest 1.1.0.BETA release.
+This reduces the loading times to around 3 seconds, making the GCLoader slightly faster than SD2SP2, as it should be.

 [^1]: As you have seen in the above photos, I actually have a GameCube network
       adapter.
 I bought it recently during a trip to London.
 However, it is